em429/arkive-api/README.md

 - DONE ~working archive.org provider implemented~

-## Planned features
+## Planned features and additions
 - TODO [#A] use [freeze-dry](https://github.com/WebMemex/freeze-dry) to save a single file copy of the page to `$freezedry_dir`
-- TODO first just store url, then add archive urls to record later
+- TODO store url to db as first step, add archive urls to record later
 - TODO add more providers
+- TODO embed annotations.js into the freeze-dried sites
+    - where to store annotations? writing it to the doc changes the hash